auth0/docs/articles/extensions/gitlab-deploy.md

 ## Excluded records

-You can exclude `rules`, `clients`, `databases`, `connections` and `resourceServers` records from the deployment process.
-Excluded records won't be affected by deployment in any way.
+You can exclude the following records from the deployment process: `rules`, `clients`, `databases`, `connections` and `resourceServers`.
+If excluded, the records will not be modified by deployments.

 ![](/media/articles/extensions/deploy-extensions/excluded-rules.png)